markhliu/MLA/README.md

 <p><img src="https://gattonweb.uky.edu/faculty/lium/ml/fourgames_h.gif" ></p>

-If you are using MAC, Jupyter notebooks for chapters 11, 15, and 17 are placed under the /MAC in this repository to work around an issue with OpenGL.
+If you are using MAC, Jupyter notebooks for chapters 11, 15, and 17 are placed under /MAC in this repository to work around an issue with OpenGL.

 If you run into any trouble, please let me know via mark.liu@uky.edu.